mawinkler/astroweather/README.md

 sensor.astroweather_timestamp | Timestamp of current data
-sensor.astroweather_transparency | Atmospheric transparency as a percentage (the higher, the better) sensor.astroweather_transparency_plain | Atmospheric transparency in plain text in magnitudes
+sensor.astroweather_transparency | Atmospheric transparency as a percentage (the higher, the better) sensor.astroweather_transparency_plain | Atmospheric transparency in plain text in magnitudes sensor.astroweather_clouds_area | Cloud area fraction as a percentage from Met.no sensor.astroweather_clouds_area_high | High clouds area fraction as a percentage from Met.no sensor.astroweather_clouds_area_medium | Medium clouds area fraction as a percentage from Met.no sensor.astroweather_clouds_area_low | Low clouds area fraction as a percentage from Met.no

 ***Weather:***